Vokerlee/FPGA-MIPT-Course/1. D-Flip-Flop/README.md

 S is the set-signal, R is the reset signal.
 Q - the output signal. `SR Latch` is used to store the bit of information.
 As we can see, when two input signal are equal to 1, the metastability appears - the next state of Q signal can be both 1 and 0.

-So the new scheme `D Latch` was created.
+So the new scheme `D Latch` was created:

 <img src="https://vikkimekvmaster.files.wordpress.com/2017/10/screen-shot-2017-10-31-at-8-58-38-am.png" alt="drawing" width="600"/>

+Now everything is cool.
+E is enable-to-write signal.